ForwardStory/forwardstory.github.io/_pages/home.md

 <!-- Featured Work -->
 <section id="portfolio">
 <h2>Portfolio</h2>
-<p>Over the course of my career, I’ve created varied products from educational documentaries, social media campaigns, press releases, talking points, and written stories to website overhauls, newsletters, and fact sheets.
-I’ve designed and delivered training.
-These sample projects reflect a blend of content strategy, messaging development, and AI-assisted delivery.
+<p>Here are a few projects that reflect a blend of content strategy, messaging development, and AI-assisted delivery.
 Curious about what else I've done? <a href="/work/">Access a list of sample projects</a>.
 Or, <a href="/assets/ForwardStoryResumeAug2025.pdf">view my resume</a>.

 <div class="card-grid" style="display: flex; flex-wrap: wrap; justify-content: space-between; gap: 1.5em;">